 Remember the Days?!

-Remember the days where extracurricular activities were a necessity and our childhood schedules were filled with clubs, lessons and sports.
-Eighty three percent of students ages 6-7 participate in at least one extracurricular activity, and even though some kids are parentally pushed to join, you can’t deny that they have gained skills that helped enhance their in school learning.
-We’re no longer kids and no longer have a curriculum to oblige to but we are obliged to work and successfully at our jobs.
-Lean creativity is an ideology that all life engagement can benefit our productivity when our mindset is such.
-Engaging in extracurricular-like activities as an adult is a great way to utilize that time to learn new skills that can help you reach the next level of self improvement
+Remember the days when extracurricular activities were a necessity and our childhood schedules were filled with clubs, lessons and sports.
+Eighty three percent of students ages 6-7 participate in at least one extracurricular activity, and even though some kids are parentally pushed to join, you can’t deny that they have gained skills that helped enhance their in-school learning.
+We’re no longer kids and no longer have a curriculum to oblige to but we are obliged to work and be successful at our jobs.
+Industrious Framework is an ideology that all life engagement can benefit our productivity when our mindset is such.
+Participating in extracurricular-like activities as an adult is a great way to utilize time to learn new skills that can help you reach the next level of self improvement

 Learn a Foreign Language